-Most of the products in our review include an automatic timer where the brushes turn off when they hit the two-minute mark, and we like these the best; a few examples include the Philips Sonic Care, Fairywill Kids Electric Toothbrush, and the Vekkia Sonic Kids Electric Toothbrush.
-The Oral-B Kids Electric Toothbrush doesn't have a timer of any kind and instead relies on an app.
-While an app might be fun, it isn't a practical solution for twice-daily brushing routines where parents are busy and likely can't hand over their smartphone for teeth brushing.
+Most of the products in our review include an automatic timer where the brushes turn off when they hit the two-minute mark, and we like these the best; a few examples include the Philips Sonic Care and the Vekkia Sonic Kids Electric Toothbrush.
+The Oral-B Kids Electric Toothbrush doesn't have a timer and instead relies on an app.
+While an app might be fun, it isn't a practical solution for twice-daily brushing routines where parents are busy and likely can't hand over their smartphones for teeth brushing.
 The Brusheez has an hourglass timer you turn yourself.
 While we like that this timer is attached to the kit stand so it won't get lost, and kids like the fun design and watching the sand fall, it was challenging to remember to turn the timer for each brushing.
 Some kids liked watching the time count down instead of the automatic timer, where you never know how much time is left.
 Still, others fiddled with the timer while brushing, making it essentially useless.
 Overall, we think a timer is a must-have for kids to keep them brushing and ensure the best clean possible.

 The name of the toothbrush game is to clean teeth and remove plaque.
 Electric toothbrushes have traditionally been marketed as being more productive at these objectives than standard toothbrushes, and sonic-type brushes, in particular, are supposed to get teeth cleaner.
 We tested each brush in our lineup for several months using a chewable dye before brushing that shows you where the plaque is.
-Children chewed the dye, used the brushes, and we took before and after photos (before rinsing) to capture how much of the dye and plaque was removed during brushing.
+Children chewed the dye, used the brushes, and we took before and after photos (before rinsing) to capture how much of the dye was removed during brushing.
 These tests provided the basis of our ranking for cleanliness and taking care of plaque.

-Overall, the sonic brushes all provided a far better clean than the non-sonic brushes, with the rechargeable options removing the most plaque.
-Prolonged use of the Dnsly (before and after photos above) earned testers a report of "no plaque" at their most recent dental exam after three months of continuous use, completely selling us on the power of sonic care as this had never happened before.
+Overall, the sonic brushes provided a far better clean than the non-sonic brushes, with the rechargeable options removing the most plaque.
+Prolonged use of the Dnsly (before and after photos above) earned testers a "no plaque" report at their most recent dental exam after three months of continuous use, completely selling us on the power of sonic care as this had never happened before.
 The best at getting things clean in our tests includes the Dnsly, Philips, Oral-B, Vekkia, and the Brusheez (a non-sonic option).

 The most disappointing of the group was the U-Type Ultrasonic Electric Toothbrush.
 This brush showed virtually no change from the before (above left) and after (above right) photos.
 This test result leaves us concerned the brush may not offer acceptable performance regarding removing plaque and getting teeth clean.